 However, if the child has settled in their new home, the courts may not facilitate the child’s return.
 In the same way, if the return puts them at grave risk, the courts may decline to return them.
 Likewise, the court may rule against the return if it is not in the child’s best interests.

 In any case, contact an experienced family law attorney for legal advice.
 Wait until you establish an attorney-client relationship to share any confidential information.
 You may also want to have a law firm on retainer for any legal advice.
-One such law firm that comes highly recommended is Randle, Palmer & Bernays.
+One such law firm that comes highly recommended is Randle, Palmer & Associates.
 They have many years of experience in their practice of adoption and parental rights and can assist you with any issues or concerns you may have.
-Contact Randle, Palmer & Bernays for your free consultation today!
+Contact Randle, Palmer & Associates for your free consultation today!